dueca/dueca/doc/tuning-linux.md

 These scripts are typically run over ssh.
 You need to ensure unhindered (no password) logins from the machine where you do the remote logins.
-There is a script (actually, a piece of script) called GenericStart that can do most of the magic for you.
+There is a script (actually, a piece of script) called `GenericStart` that can do most of the magic for you.
 This will be explained at the hand of an example:

-@verbatim
-#!/bin/sh
+     #!/bin/bash

      # In this lab, we use ssh to remote login on Linux
      RSHL=ssh

      # the main directory with the configuration files for this simulation
      MAINDIR=/home/fltsim/dapps/ESVS2/ESVS2/run/HMILab

      # A list of all nodes, except node no 0 and timing masternode
      NODES="dutmms3 dutmms2 dutmms6"

      # Node 0, the node with the dueca interface
      ZERONODE="dutmms1"

      # timing master node, will initiate the communication
      MASTERNODE="dutmms4"

      # Here we define what type of machine each node is.
 These are extended
      # regular expressions

      # nodes with Linux, and start up X
      XNODES="dutmms[326]"

      # nodes with Linux, but don't start X
      LNODES="dutmms[14]"

      # for debugging, you can build one or more of the nodes with debug symbols
      # and manually start them with the debugger.
 List these nodes in MNODES
      # MNODES="dutmms1"

      # beyond this point, you should not have to modify anything
      source `dueca-config --path-datafiles`/data/GenericStart
-@endverbatim

-A full description of all possible options is in the GenericStart file.
+A full description of all possible options is in the `GenericStart` file.
 The principle is simple; in your script, you define which nodes need to be started, and how; X, or X with a window manager, or no X.